Things I did well:

 - Innovation: Come up with new ideas and share business-focused insights on DXdao strategy and initiatives across products.

 - Aqua Branding (future): During my last work period, I agreed to work in the future on Aqua’s long-term branding development, which will be started at an undetermined date in the future - see this post for some of my preliminary thoughts about this.
+I will carry this item over through new worker proposals under the “Future Responsibilities” section until it is time to execute, lest I forget it.

 Compensation - Previous work period: